 - wildlife management which prevents any development areas from creating an environment attractive to birds.

-Areas of development interest within 15km of Exeter Airport
+Areas of interest within 15km of Exeter Airport

-- Cranes or other construction equipment (within 6km)
+- Tall structures and Cranes or other construction equipment (within 6km)

 - Landscaping schemes which could encourage wildlife (within 13km)

 - Lighting and illuminated signage which could dazzle pilots or air traffic controllers

 - Use of Chinese lanterns or balloon releases

 - Developments using highly reflective materials such as glazed roofs or photo voltaic cells

 - Masts or antennas emitting signals which could interfere with airport navigation aids